UBC-MDS/pytextprep/README.md

 ## License

-`pytextprep` was created by Arijeet Chatterjee, Joshua Sia, Melisa Maidana, Philson Chan.
+`pytextprep` was created by Arijeet Chatterjee, Joshua Sia, Melisa Maidana, Philson Chan (DSCI_524_GROUP21).

 It is licensed under the terms of the MIT license.

 ## Credits